OpenChannelSSD/documentation/docs/commands.md

 After successfully registering the target.
 You may issue reads and writes to /dev/$TARGET_NAME

-For example, to allocate LUN 0 to target tests using rrpc in the NVMe device
+For example, to allocate LUNs 0 to 63 to a pblk instance using the NVMe device
 nvme0n1:

-    nvme lnvm create -d nvme0n1 -n mydevice -t rrpc -b 0 -e 0
+    nvme lnvm create -d nvme0n1 -n mydevice -t pblk -b 0 -e 63

 A target instance are removed again by: